 What would you bring to Council?

-Presently working as project manager with a prominent consulting and engineering services organization, I’ve developed a varied set of technical, financial, and risk management skills during my career.
+Having led project management life cycles in different industries, I’ve developed a varied set of financial and risk management skills during my career.

 As the regulator of engineering and geoscience, what challenges does APEGA face?